Bilingual

-The state Transitional Bilingual Education Program (TBIP) and federal Title III address the unique needs of eligible students, who come from linguistically and culturally diverse backgrounds.
+Multilingual/English learners are students whose primary language is not English and who are eligible for English language development services through the Transitional Bilingual Instruction Program (TBIP).
+Eligible multilingual learners receive TBIP services until they become proficient in English.
+The state TBIP and federal Title III program address the unique needs of eligible students who come from linguistically and culturally diverse backgrounds.
 Both programs share the same goal: develop language proficiency that enables meaningful access to grade level curricula and instruction.

 Contacts